uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

 - A guide to the state of print stylesheets in 2018.
 (May 1, 2018) Retrieved on July 29, 2022, from [https://www.smashingmagazine.com/2018/05/print-stylesheets-in-2018/](https://www.smashingmagazine.com/2018/05/print-stylesheets-in-2018/)
 - Designing for print with CSS.
 (January 7, 2015) Retrieved on July 29, 2022, from h[ttps://www.smashingmagazine.com/2015/01/designing-for-print-with-css/](ttps://www.smashingmagazine.com/2015/01/designing-for-print-with-css/)
 - How to create printer-friendly pages with CSS.
 (January 5, 2020) Retrieved on July 29, 2020, from [https://www.sitepoint.com/css-printer-friendly-pages/](https://www.sitepoint.com/css-printer-friendly-pages/)
+- SVG on the web - a practical guide. (n.d.)
+Retrieved on August 23, 2022, from [https://svgontheweb.com/](https://svgontheweb.com/)
 - What is a printer-friendly web page?
 (November 21, 2018) Retrieved on July 29, 2022, from [https://www.thoughtco.com/printer-friendly-web-page-3469219](https://www.thoughtco.com/printer-friendly-web-page-3469219)